Frank E. Guernsey

 Frank Edward Guernsey (October 15, 1866 – January 1, 1927) was a U.S. Representative from Maine.

 Early life

 Guernsey the son of Edward Hersey Guernsey and Hannah (Thompson) Guernsey was born in Dover, Maine on October 15, 1866.

 Education

-Guernsey attended the common schools, Foxcroft Academy, Eastern Maine Conference Seminary, Bucksport, Maine, Wesleyan Seminary, Kents Hill, Maine, and Eastman's College, Poughkeepsie, New York.
+Guernsey attended the common schools, Foxcroft Academy, East Maine Conference Seminary, Bucksport, Maine, Wesleyan Seminary, Kents Hill, Maine, and Eastman's College, Poughkeepsie, New York.

 Family life

 Guernsey married Josephine Frances Lyford on June 16, 1887, in Vinal Haven, Maine.
 They had a son Thompson L. Guernsey, who was born at Dover on February 17, 1904.

 Legal career

 Guernsey studied law in the office of Honorable Willis E. Parsons, of Foxcroft, Maine, he was admitted to the bar in September, 1890 and commenced practice in Dover, Maine.

 Early political career

 Guernsey was elected treasurer of Piscataquis County, Maine in In September, 1890, and he was re-elected twice, serving in this office until December 31, 1896.